 This is a substitution-friendly recipe.
 We use Bob's Red Mill gluten-free flour blend , but your favorite gluten-free flour blend should work just fine (please let me know if it doesn't, so others will know not to try that brand).
 The sugar/sweetener really doesn't matter.
 Sugar, honey, agave, stevia - whatever floats your boat.

 For the fat, I used coconut oil, but butter, ghee or olive oil works fine too.
 Really, whatever type of fat you want.
 But, I must say that butter is my favorite and the most traditional.
 Any type of milk should work, such as coconut milk or almond milk.

-When I use the coconut milk from the can, it’s thick and can make your biscuits dense, so when I use full-fat canned coconut milk, I generally use 1/2 coconut milk to 1/2 cup water to make it a better consistency (think of it as skim coconut milk).
+When I use the coconut milk from the can, it's thick and can make your biscuits dense, so I generally use ½ parts milk to ½ parts water to make it a better consistency (think of it as skim coconut milk).
 Also, instead of the milk and vinegar, you can use equal parts buttermilk.

 These gluten-free Cheddar Bay biscuits taste just like Red Lobster's - but they are gluten-free.
 I'm addicted to these!